ArinaAnderson/frontend-project-12/README.md

 These enhancements make the application accessible and welcoming to a broader range of users, including those relying on assistive technologies.

+## Lottie Animation

+Both Signup and Login pages have a funny cat knocking on your screen Lottie Animation (get the sound on! 😸).
+I created this animation using my knowledge of SVG, After Effects and Adobe Illustrator.